Best daily deals

 Ryan Haines / Android Authority

 With the specifications and numbers out of the way, it’s time to crown a winner.
 Picking a favorite in the Google Pixel 7 Pro vs Samsung Galaxy S22 Plus battle is no easy task.
 Both are incredibly well-rounded smartphones and represent the best of what the smartphone industry has to offer.
-Ultimately then, picking one over the other will require you to understand what you need from your next smartphone.
+Ultimately, picking one over the other will require you to understand what you need from your next smartphone.

 Meanwhile, the Galaxy S22 Plus packs a brighter display, faster charging, a smaller and lighter build, and more color variety than the competition.
 While Samsung’s One UI software skin isn’t as playful or novel as Google’s Material You design language, it still offers a cohesive and smooth experience.
 Going with a Samsung flagship also nets you an additional year of software updates compared to the Pixel 7 series.
 That may be an important value consideration if you care about using the same smartphone for years to come.

-Keeping that in mind, have you picked your next phone?
 Let us know which device won the Galaxy S22 Plus vs Pixel 7 Pro showdown below.

 Which will you buy, the Google Pixel 7 Pro or the Samsung Galaxy S22 Plus?

-3078 votes
+3415 votes